Affordable Furnace Repair

 *It's used incorrectly (i.e., heating a room with a gas stove).

-*The heat exchanger is cracked.
+*The heat exchanger is cracked, plugged or corroded.

 Natural gas furnaces should be inspected every year; other appliances, such as water heaters, clothes dryers and stoves, should be checked every two years.
 If you have a natural gas fireplace, it should be serviced regularly as well.